euandeas/REF-Paper-Selector/README.md

 # Highest Score Out Of Current Algorithms
 n/a

-This should be done using the test data in the repositry along with a cap of 50 papers.
+This should be done using the test data in the repositry, along with a cap of 50 papers.